Power outages at offices, MRT stations in central Singapore

 "Our teams are carrying out works at the substation serving Carlton Hotel to restore supply as soon as possible."

-The disruption to the power supply came as a fire broke out in a switch room at Carlton Hotel, although is not clear if those events are related.

-Witnesses reported hearing "explosions" from the hotel and smoke emitting from one of its back doors.
+Witnesses reported hearing "explosions" from the hotel and smoke emitting from one of its back doors on Thursday afternoon.

 Close to 1,000 people were evacuated, said the Singapore Civil Defence Force.